RutwijRick/task-manager-backend/README.md

 ```
 */

+## How can we scale this for 10M+ users
+  - Architecture
+    - Move to microservices: auth, boards, tasks, comments, notifications.
+    - Use Redis Pub/Sub for WebSocket scalability.
+    - Load balancer + Node.js clusters + PM2 for horizontal scaling.

+  - Database
+    - Read/Write DB separation.
+    - Use MySQL read replicas and sharding by boardId for scale.

+  - Caching
+    - Redis to cache frequent reads (e.g., board metadata, user sessions).
+    - Use CDN for static files and API Gateway rate limiting.

+  - Queueing
+    - Background jobs via Bull (Redis) for sending emails, analytics.

+  - Monitoring
+    - Prometheus + Grafana + Elastic Stack.
+    - Alerts on error rates, DB bottlenecks, or socket disconnections.

 ## Assumptions and other details
 - I have assumed here, each Board will have Board Members.
 Only these members can modify Tasks and Board details (checked via middleware).
 - Each Task will be assigned to teams.
 - Go to http://localhost:5000/api-docs to check all REST APIs.
 - WebSocket working can be checked via socket-test.html file.
-- Docker was not working on my PC as my CPU does not allow virtualization.
-I still added Docker files, not tested.
+- Tried to Dockerize but Docker was not working on my PC as my CPU does not allow virtualization.
+I still added Docker files, not able to test them though.

 ## A general flow that I had followed.
   - Open http://localhost:5000/api-docs then register and login via these credentials.